floydnoel/exceldate/README.md

-# exceldate
+# `exceldate`

 [![Codeship Status for floydnoel/exceldate](https://app.codeship.com/projects/362f08b0-c04a-0136-91bf-5a413c092475/status?branch=master)](https://app.codeship.com/projects/313502)

-A Node.js package to convert excel timestamps to JS dates.
-A simple, well-tested utility function with no dependencies, `exceldate` accepts a number directly or stored in a string.
+`exceldate` is a simple date utility package which converts excel timestamps to JS dates.
+It was built from [knowledge gathered](https://github.com/floydnoel/exceldate/blob/master/index.js#L31) in research of "how to convert spreadsheet dates to JavaScript dates?"
+It features tests, no dependencies (except for testing), typing via JSDoc and TypeScript, and a permissive license.
+This library has been maintained and improved since 2018.
+Feature requests or contributions are always welcome!

 ## Installation